minimumlikelihood/minimumlikelihood.github.io/README.md

-# minimumlikelihood.github.io
+# Minimum Likelihood
-Minimum Likelihood Statistics and Data Analysis Blog
+A blog about statistics and data analysis

-## By Rui Shu and James Brofos
+* By Rui Shu and James Brofos